 "And it's important that... we're adding novelty to each and every game.
 There's always something new; there's always something different.
 We're always looking to add different layers... weather it's a feature or a function or it's new hardware, which we'll have the luxury of having over the next few years.
 So it's definitely been a concern, and it's just important to maintain a healthy balance"

 Kelley explains another reason why the Lego series has lasted for so long is because the Lego Group makes sure each game is tied with a real life toy set...

 "We design every game as a support of a core product"

 "We've learned from the past that we need support to make sure every game is supported from a core theme that we have physically available to our consumers"

 Some of the franchise's biggest games like Lego Star Wars, Batman and Harry Potter have sold over millions of copies, and with two more Lego games set to come out this year, being Lord of the Rings and Lego City Undercover for the Wii U, it's easy to see that the Lego train isn't slowing down anytime soon.

 So, g1s what do you think?
 Are you eagerly anticipating the next Lego game?
 Or have you've see enough building bricks to last you a life time?
 Let me know in the comments below!

 ThatPunkAdam is just your average teenage Canadian (like a regular teenager but just says, "eh" a lot).
 He enjoys games of all genres and all platforms, but would choose Super Mario Galaxy 2 as his favourite one.
-Adam is currently pursuing a career in video game journalism, writing news articles as often as he can on this very site.
+Adam is currently pursuing a career in entertainment journalism, writing news articles as often as he can on this very site.
 He also feels weird writing about himself in third-person...